Deep Recurrent Encoder: A scalable end-to-end network to model brain signals: Materials and Method

 \subsection{Data}

-\paragraph{Experimental design} We study a large cohort of 68 subjects from the Mother Of Unification Studies (MOUS) dataset \citep{MousMEG} who performed a one-hour reading task while being recorded with a 273-channel CTF MEG scanner.
-The task consisted in reading approximately 2,700 words flashed on a screen in rapid series.
+\paragraph{Experimental design} We analyze 99 subjects from the Mother Of Unification Studies (MOUS) dataset \citep{MousMEG} who performed a one-hour reading task while being recorded with a 273-channel CTF MEG scanner.
+The task consisted of reading approximately 2,700 words flashed on a screen in rapid series.
 Words were presented sequentially in groups of 10 to 15, with a mean inter-stimulus interval of 0.78 seconds (min: 300ms, max: 1,400ms).
 Sequences were either random word lists or actual sentences (50\% each).
 For this study, both conditions were used.
-However, this method study does not investigate the differences obtained across these two conditions.
-Out of the original 102 subjects, 34 were discarded from the study because we could not reliably parse their stimulus channels.
+However, this study does not investigate the differences obtained across these two conditions.
+Out of the original 102 subjects, 3 were discarded from the study because we could not reliably parse their stimulus channels.

-\paragraph{Stimulus preprocessing} We focus on four well-known features associated with reading, namely word length (i.e., the number of letters in a word), word frequency in natural language (as derived by the wordfreq Python package \citep{robyn_speer_2018_1443582}, and measured on on a logarithmic scale), and a binary indicator for the first and the last words of the sequence.
-At a given time $t$, each stimulus $u_t \in \mathbb{R}^{4}$ is therefore encoded with four values.
+\paragraph{Stimulus preprocessing} We focus on four well-known features associated with reading, namely word length (i.e., the number of letters in a word), word frequency in natural language (as derived by the wordfreq Python package \citep{robyn_speer_2018_1443582}, and measured on a logarithmic scale), and a binary indicator for the first and last words of the sequence.
+At a given time $t$, each stimulus $u_t \in \mathbb{R}^{4}$ is therefore encoded with four values, fed to the models as a square function that is non-zero for the duration of the stimulus.
 Each feature is standardized to have zero mean and unit variance.
 Word length is expected to elicit an early (from t=100 ms) visual response in posterior MEG sensors, whereas word frequency is expected to elicit a late (from t=400 ms) left-lateralized response in anterior sensors.
-In the present task, word length and word frequency are correlated R=-48.05\%.
+In the present task, word length and word frequency are correlated R=-0.48.